NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 >
 > Teams who find it is easier to get input from the product owner at short notice may prefer to add the "analysis and elaboration" stage instead to get the benefit of doing this analysis just in time.
 It is important to choose the right action for the specific scenario the team is facing.

+## Improvement Kata

+The [Improvement Kata](https://www.atlassian.com/agile/agile-at-scale/using-improvement-kata-to-support-lean) is a product of the [Toyota Production System](https://global.toyota/en/company/vision-and-philosophy/production-system/) and provides a useful structure for wrapping continuous improvement activities:
+1. Understand the direction or challenge &mdash; expressed as a [measurable signal](#measurement) e.g. _Increase the number of deployments per month_
+1. Grasp the current condition &mdash; e.g. _We deploy once per month_
+1. Define the target destination &mdash; e.g. _Able to deploy on demand, up to several times per day_
+1. Move toward the target iteratively, which reveals obstacles to overcome &mdash; using [Plan-Do-Check-Act improvement cycles](#plan-do-check-act-improvement-cycles)

 ## Plan-Do-Check-Act improvement cycles

 It is common to describe the iterative continuous improvement process as a cycle, and the most common is called Plan-Do-Check-Act (PDCA).
 This gives a mental model rather than a process to follow, but this can still be useful when adopting and maintaining continuous improvement.
 The PDCA cycle is attributed to Demming and Shewhart, and here adapted from [ASQ](https://asq.org/quality-resources/continuous-improvement), has four stages which are performed in a continuous loop: